 Here is a tab to help you out with learning this song as well.

-Peaking at number one on the Billboard Hot 100, I’ll Be There For You was a smashing success immediately upon release.
+Peaking at number one on the Billboard Hot 100, I’ll Be There For You was a runaway success immediately upon its release.
 No strangers to success, this was the fourth time Bon Jovi had hit number one, but the first time they’d done so with a ballad.
 This slower, more mature, and more anthemic sound would become more prevalent in the band’s later work.

 This iconic rock ballad is sprinkled with a ton of interesting guitar work.
 From the fuzzy riffs at the beginning of the song to the anthemic chords in the chorus, this is a great song for intermediate guitar players to work on transitioning between riffs and licks to chords.